amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 > [!WARNING]
 > An unqualified macro name can change meaning in the middle of a module if you choose to shadow the
-> name of a system macro.
-To unambiguously refer to the system module, use the qualified reference syntax: `$ion::<system-macro-name>`.
+> name of a macro in active encoding module.
+To unambiguously refer to the active encoding module,
+> use the qualified reference syntax: `$ion_encoding::<macro-name>`.

 ### `import`